Of course, everyone wants to make sure that they are getting the best available interest rate when they take out a mortgage.

 How different credit issues impact the rates you may be offered

 Whilst some credit issues weigh heavier on your credit report than others, it is worth mentioning here that the type of credit issue you have experienced may determine the interest rates that are available to you, if your application is even successful that is.

-Bankruptcy, for example, has a bigger impact than say a missed or late payment but all these things are carefully considered by the lender when reviewing your mortgage application.
 Credit issues can vary from arrears to CCJs and right up to the more serious factors such as bankruptcy and repossession.

 Although you may still be able to get a mortgage with a CCJ or default.